5 from 1 vote

 This post may contain affiliate links.
 Please read our disclosure policy.

-Whenever I saw Roasted Potatoes on the menu at a restaurant, I would always have to order them – until I realized how easy it was to make them at home!
-These potatoes are super crispy on the outside, soft on the inside, and amazing fresh out of the oven – all thanks to a couple secret ingredients and one key tip that will change the way you make Roasted Potatoes at home!
+My Crispy Roasted Potatoes are super crispy on the outside, soft on the inside, and SO GOOD fresh out of the oven – all thanks to a couple secret ingredients and one key tip that will change the way you roast potatoes at home!

-Crispy roasted potatoes in a serving dish with fresh rosemary sprigs.
+Crispy roasted potatoes in a tray with fresh rosemary.

-Watch the Perfect Roasted Potatoes Recipe Video Below!
+Watch the Crispy Roasted Potatoes Recipe Video Below!

 Refer to the recipe card for the full list of ingredients and measurements!